frawau/aiotuya/README.md

 ```
 ## How does it work

-Tuya devices, when they are not connect, broadcast their presence on the network, TuyaScanner listen
+Tuya devices, when they are not connected, broadcast their presence on the network, TuyaScanner listen
 for those broadcasts and pass them on to TuyaManager.

 If the key is known, TuyaManager will create a TuyaDevice generic instance with raw_dps set, using itself as device manager.